Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 **Example successful response:**

-If successfull you will get a response with the before and after (user objects) of the user:
+If successful you will get a response with the before and after (user objects) of the user:

 ```json
 {